pixelmord/vanilla-cookbook/README.md

 Method: Implementing the project incrementally and TDD style, using as many platform features and APIs as possible.

-Documentation: see docs folder or github pages and the steps list below with the version tags.
+Documentation: see docs folder or [github pages - pixelmord.de/vanilla-cookbook](https://pixelmord.de/vanilla-cookbook/#/) and the steps list below with the version tags.

 ## Steps

 1. Scaffold project and test runner
 2. Deploy the most barebone HTML version to netlify ...